Ladvien/ladvien.github.io/_posts/2020-06-14-arduino-nano-33-bluetooth-low-energy-setup.md

 custom_js:
 ---

-## TL;DR
-How-to on programming the Arduino Nano BLE 33 devices to use Bluetooth LE.
+This article will show you how to program the Arduino Nano BLE 33 devices to use Bluetooth LE.
 ![sending-string-from-pc-to-arduino-nano-33-ble-sense](/images/bluetooth_le/arduino_ble_python_bleak.gif)

 ## Introduction
 Bluetooth Low Energy and I go way back.
 I was one of the first using the HM-10 module back in the day.
 Recently, my mentor introduced me to the [Arduino Nano 33 BLE Sense](https://store.arduino.cc/usa/nano-33-ble-sense-with-headers).
 Great little board--_packed_ with sensors!

 Shortly after firing it up, I got excited.
-I've been wanting to start creating my own smartwatch for a long time (basically, as long the Apple watch has sucked).
+I've been wanting to start creating my own smartwatch for a long time (as long the Apple watch has sucked really).
 And it looks like I wasn't the only one:

 * [The B&ND](https://create.arduino.cc/projecthub/ankurverma608/the-b-nd-e190dc)

 This one board had many of the sensors I wanted, all in one little package.
 The board is a researcher's nocturnal emission.

-Of course, my excitement was tamed when I realized there weren't really any good tutorials on how to get the Bluetooth LE portion of the board working.
-So, after a bit of hacking I figured I'd share.
+Of course, my excitement was tamed when I realized there weren't tutorials on how to use the Bluetooth LE portion.
+So, after a bit of hacking I figured I'd share what I've learned.

 ## Blue on Everything
-Before I share the code written for the Arduino Nano 33 BLE Sense, I want to note this article will be part of a series.
-Here, we will be building a Bluetooth LE Peripheral from the Nano 33, but it's hard to debug without having a Central device to find and connect to the Peripheral.
+This article will be part of a series.
+Here, we will be building a Bluetooth LE peripheral from the Nano 33, but it's hard to debug without having a central device to find and connect to the peripheral.

-The next article in this series will show how to use use Python to connect to Bluetooth LE peripherals (see gif at top).
+The next article in this series will show how to use use Python to connect to Bluetooth LE peripherals (above gif).
 This should allow one to connect to the Nano 33 from a PC.
 In short, stick with me.
-I've a lot more Bluetooth LE content coming.
+I've more Bluetooth LE content coming.

 ## How to Install the Arduino Nano 33 BLE Board
 After getting your Arduino Nano 33 BLE board there's a little setup to do.
 First, open up the Arduino IDE and navigate to the "Boards Manager."